• Skip to main content

 Integration Issues

-Sometimes a job can be the right fit and you can get with other people that understand the type of person you have become.
+Sometimes, a job can be the right fit, and you can get with other people who understand the type of person you have become.

 Whatever the case may be or whoever the problem is, something is not right.